M.A. in Ministry and Leadership

 - Four semesters of Mentored Field Ministry, experiencing challenge and success in serving real people, all under the supervision of a seasoned ministry practitioner

 |Jewish Ministry||Youth and Family Ministry|

-The M.A. in Ministry and Leadership may be completed in two years’ time through conventional courses on any of our seminary campuses, or by completing some studies at the Seattle Teaching Site in addition to final studies at any degree-granting campus.
+The M.A. in Ministry and Leadership may be completed in two years’ time through our online campus, or at any of our seminary campuses in Oregon and California, or by completing some studies at the Seattle Teaching Site in addition to final studies at any degree-granting campus.
 Students who live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended: